 Best Hostel in New York: Blue Moon Hotel

-The Blue Moon Hotel is our top recommendation for where to stay in New York City if you’re on a budget.
-Walking distance to New York’s most famous landmarks, this hostel is close to shopping, dining, drinking and more.
+The Blue Moon Hotel is our top recommendation for a New York hostel if you’re on a budget.
+Walking distance to New York’s most famous landmarks, this hostel is close to shopping, dining, drinking, and more.

 It boasts private bathrooms and balconies, as well as refrigerators, coffeemakers, and minibars.